 The law of Darcy's was first determined experimentally by Darcy but we can say that we have since been derived from the Navier–Stokes equations via homogenization methods.
 It is the law analogous to Fourier's in the field of conduction of heat that is Ohm's law in the field of electrical networks.

 The derivation of the law of Darcy's is used extensively in petroleum engineering.
-It determines the flow through permeable media the most simple of which is for a one-dimensional that is the homogeneous rock formation with a fluid which is single phase and constant fluid viscosity.
+It determines the flow through permeable media, the most simple of which is for a one-dimensional homogeneous rock formation with a fluid that is single phase and constant fluid viscosity.

 The law of Darcy's is valid for laminar flow through sediments.
-In fine-grained sediment that is the dimensions which are of interstices are small and thus flow is laminar.
-The Coarse-grained which sediments and also behave similarly but in very coarse-grained sediments the flow may be turbulent.
+In fine-grained sediment, the dimensions which are of interstices are small, and thus flow is laminar.
+The Coarse-grained sediments also behave similarly but in very coarse-grained sediments the flow may be turbulent.
 Hence the law of Darcy's is not always valid in such sediments.

-For flow through commercial pipes which are circular the flow is laminar when the number of Reynolds is less than 2000 and turbulent when it is more than 4000 but we can say that in some sediments it has been found that flow is laminar when the value of number of Reynolds is less than 1.
+For flow-through commercial pipes which are circular, the flow is laminar when the number of Reynolds is less than 2000 and turbulent when it is more than 4000 but we can say that in some sediments it has been found that flow is laminar when the value of a number of Reynolds is less than 1.

-For a very short period of time the scales a time which is derivative of flux may be added to law of Darcy's which results in valid solutions at very small times that is in heat transfer this is known as the modified form of Fourier's law.
+For a very short period of time, the scales at a time which is derivative of flux may be added to the law of Darcy's which results from in valid solutions at very small times that is in heat transfer this is known as the modified form of Fourier's law.

 The main reason which we are discussing for doing this is that the regular groundwater flow equation is the diffusion equation which leads to singularities that are at constant head boundaries at very small times.
-This is a form which is more mathematically rigorous but this leads to a groundwater which is a hyperbolic flow equation which is more difficult to solve and is only useful at very small times that is typically out of the realm of practical use.
+This is a form that is more mathematically rigorous but this leads to groundwater which is a hyperbolic flow equation that is more difficult to solve and is only useful at very small times that is typically out of the realm of practical use.

-One of the applications of laws of Darcy's is in the analysis of water flow through an aquifer that is the law of Darcy's which is along with the equation of conservation of that mass simplifies to the groundwater equation flow.
+One of the applications of laws of Darcy's is in the analysis of water flow through an aquifer that is the law of Darcy's which, along with the equation of conservation of that mass, simplifies to the groundwater equation flow.
 Which is one of the basic relationships of hydrogeology.

-Muskat Morris was the first refined equation of Darcy's which is for a single phase flow by including viscosity in the single that is the fluid phase equation of Darcy.
+Muskat Morris was the first refined equation of Darcy's which is for a single-phase flow by including viscosity in the single that is the fluid phase equation of Darcy.
 This change which we notice is made by it suitable for researchers in the petroleum industry.
-The generalized flow which is multiphase equations by Muskat and others provide the analytical foundation for engineering which is a reservoir that exists to this day.
+The generalized flow which is multiphase equations by Muskat and others provides the analytical foundation for engineering which is a reservoir that exists to this day.

-The law of Darcy's is a simple mathematical statement which neatly summarizes many or we can say that several familiar properties that flowing groundwater in aquifers exhibits which is including:
+The law of Darcy's is a simple mathematical statement that neatly summarizes many or we can say that several familiar properties that flowing groundwater in aquifers exhibits which is including: